Gesture Centers around the world

 • Amsterdam Gesture Center (Netherlands)

 The Amsterdam Gesture Center is based at the Vrije Universiteit/VU.
-While the focus of the center is on manual gesture with speech, other bodily movements are also taken into consideration, such as bodily position, eye gaze, etc. The approaches of the researchers o"en integrate the psychological with the social, draw on include cognitive linguistics (e.g., conceptual metaphor theory, conceptual integration or blending theory, fictive interaction), cognitive and functional theories of grammar, memory studies, and critical discourse analysis.
+While the focus of the center is on manual gesture with speech, other bodily movements are also taken into consideration, such as bodily position, eye gaze, etc. The approaches of the researchers often integrate the psychological with the social, draw on include cognitive linguistics (e.g., conceptual metaphor theory, conceptual integration or blending theory, fictive interaction), cognitive and functional theories of grammar, memory studies, and critical discourse analysis.

 For more information, announcements and publications see the website of the center.